Oil slicks and algae blooms marring Venezuela’s largest lake are visible from space

 Swirls of green, black and beige across one of the world’s most ancient lakes were captured in September by NASA’s Earth Observatory.
 The satellite photos released Tuesday by the agency, experts say, underscore how Venezuela’s crisis has seeped into the environment — devastating wildlife and fishing communities as the country’s oil industry spirals into disrepair.

-“The country’s situation and the environmental crisis are two sides of the same coin, and it’s stripping us from our natural wonders” said Barboza, a 19-year-old activist at Fridays For Future Venezuela, a group of young Venezuelans advocating for environmental justice.
+“The country’s situation and the environmental crisis are two sides of the same coin, and it’s stripping us from our natural wonders,” said Barboza, a 19-year-old activist at Fridays For Future Venezuela, a group of young Venezuelans advocating for environmental justice.

-Pollution is not new in the place that NASA deemed “Earth’s lightning capital” for its impressive display of thunderstorms illuminating the sky at night.
+Pollution is not new in the place that NASA deemed “Earth’s lightning capital” for its impressive display of thunderstorms.

 With more than 10,000 oil-related installations and a network of close to 16,000 miles of underwater pipelines in operation, slicks have been a constant occurrence at Lake Maracaibo.
-But never at the rate seen these days, said Eduardo Klein, director of the Remote Sensors Laboratory at Simón Bolívar University, where he uses NASA satellite images to document the oil slicks.
+But never at the rate seen these days, said Eduardo Klein, director of the remote-sensing laboratory at Simón Bolívar University, where he uses NASA satellite images to document the oil slicks.

 An oil spill is considered a crime under Venezuelan environmental law.
 Between 2010 and 2016, the state oil giant PDVSA was responsible for more than 46,000 spills of crude and other pollutants, according to a study by Provea, a Caracas-based human rights group.
 PDVSA stopped releasing data in 2016, reporting 8,250 oil spills that year — quadruple the number seen in 1999, the year that Hugo Chávez was sworn in as president.

-The lack of government data has led researchers, activists and universities to try and fill the void, conducting their own studies on how many spills are taking place.
-According to a report from the Venezuelan Observatory of Political Ecology (OEP), a non-governmental environmental organization, at least 53 have been detected this year from Jan.
-1 to Sept.
+The lack of government data has led researchers, activists and universities to try to fill the void, conducting their own studies on how many spills are taking place.
+According to a report from the Venezuelan Observatory of Political Ecology (OEP), a nongovernmental environmental organization, at least 53 have been detected this year to Sept.
 16 across Zulia, Falcón and Anzoátegui — the three states harboring the country’s main refineries.

-But recording the amount of oil is sometimes tricky — especially “when its not a singular spill, but you have ruptured pipelines pouring out petroleum continuously and almost every day,” Klein said.
+But recording the amount of oil is sometimes tricky — especially “when it’s not a singular spill, but you have ruptured pipelines pouring out petroleum continuously and almost every day,” Klein said.

 In recent years, a lack of maintenance, a brain drain of technicians and corruption have crippled oil production, making oil accidents more common.
 Within the lake, thousands of wells are broken beyond repair, allowing raw crude and natural gas to bubble to the surface.